alchemy-fr/Phraseanet-Docs/en/User/Guide/Connection.rst

 * Click on **Connection**

-If the password is forgotten, follow the lost password procedure by clicking on the link :ref:`Password forgotten <Connection-password-forgotten>`.
+If the password is forgotten, follow the lost password procedure by clicking on the link :ref:`Forgot Password?<Connection-password-forgotten>`.

 When connecting to Phraseanet, the last used application is launched, or, by default, :doc:`Production <Display>`.

 Authenticating using third party application
 --------------------------------------------

-*Phraseanet* allows to delegate the user authentication to a third party application, including the following web applications :
+*Phraseanet* allows to delegate the user authentication to a third party application, including the following web applications:

 * Facebook
 * Twitter